CCA-Public/digital-archives-manual/guides/stabilization.md

   * Delete extraneous copies of files from Digital Shipping Space, BitCurator workstations, etc.
   * Send a request to the Digital Archives Technician for the files to be localized to Dark Archive.
 * **Digital Archives Technician: Update location**
-  * Add "Dark archive" as a location to accession record in ArchivesSpace.
+  * Add "Dark archive" as a container to the accession record in ArchivesSpace.

 <a name="temporarymedia"></a>
 ### Temporary physical media